 We would like to introduce ourselves and tell you a little bit about our story and why we want to be parents and how our adoption journey has led us to you.
-I will start by introducing myself.
-I am Jenny.
-I grew up in the city of San Clemente CA with four siblings and my parents in a nice home.

-I spent most of my childhood being active in the outdoors, having an interest in hiking, biking and swimming in the ocean that I maintain today.
+More about my upbringing… Raised with my four siblings and in Southern California, I spent most of my childhood being active in the outdoors, having an interest in hiking, biking and swimming in the ocean that I maintain today.
 Not a day goes by that I don’t try to be involved in some outdoor activity.

 I want to be a mother because I love children and have always felt the need to be a mother.
 There is something in me that always needs to take care of and nurture children.
-I light up with joy every time I babysit, tutor or hang out with my many nieces and nephews.
+I light up with joy every time I am with my many nieces and nephews.
+They all run up to me and give me big hugs and love.
 I seem to have a special bond with all of them.

 I grew up with five siblings in a mixed family where we moved around a bit for my father’s job.
 I was an athlete growing up and played any sport my parents would let me try, from baseball to soccer to ice hockey.
 My parents always encouraged my creative side as well, at one point letting me take piano, saxophone, violin and guitar lessons at the same time (Thanks Mom and Dad!).
 In the end, guitar won out and I studied classical guitar as an undergrad ultimately receiving a bachelors and master’s degree in classical guitar performance.